8 Citing Sources

 When it comes to citing sources, some find database records a little confusing.
 This section will clarify some common mistakes students make regarding the titles of database names, journals, publishers, and other items commonly found in database records.

-One common mistake is to use the database vendor, or company name, instead of the name of the database.
-This would be a little bit like writing out an address and using US instead of UT: United States instead of Utah.
-It’s not that the address isn’t in the US, it’s just that there are a lot of other states in addition to Utah, so you need to narrow it down.
-For example, if you look at the database search screen below, you will see the database vendor’s name, EBSCOhost, and logo directly above the search box (circled), while the name of the database, Academic Search Ultimate, is directly above the search bar (in the box).
-When creating a citation that requires the name of the database used, students commonly say EBSCOhost, when they are actually searching Academic Search Ultimate.
+One common mistake is using the database vendor, or company name, instead of the database name.
+This would be like writing out an address and using US instead of UT: United States instead of Utah.
+It’s not that the address isn’t in the US, but that there are a lot of other states in addition to Utah, so you need to narrow it down.
+For example, the database search-screen below shows the database vendor’s name, ProQuest, and logo in the upper left-hand corner.
+The name of the database, Psychology Database, (circled) is directly above the search bar.
+When creating a citation that requires the name of the database used, students commonly say ProQuest, when searching the Psychology Database.

 Another common problem people have is figuring out the name of the journal.
-One reason for this is that it’s not always referred to as a “journal name” in the database.
-Sometimes it’s called “publication title”, or as in the example below, “Source”.
-The name of the journal in which the article below is published is Applied Psychophysiology & Biofeedback.
+One reason is that it’s not always referred to as a “journal name” in the database.
+Sometimes it’s called “publication title” or “source.”
+In the following example, the name of the journal, Employee Relations, is only listed as a bolded hyperlink (circled).

-How can you be sure to NOT make the mistake of confusing the database name with the vendor name, or confusing the vendor with the journal name?
+How can you be sure to NOT make the mistake of confusing the database name with the vendor name, or to confuse the vendor with the journal name?

-1. When you initially choose a database from the database list, be sure you record the name of the database you selected instead of trying to figure out what it is after you are already searching.
+- When you initially choose a database from the database list, record the name of the database you selected instead of trying to figure out what it is after you are already searching.
 When you chose a database, you clicked on the name of that database to find articles.
 That is your database name.
-Note that our discovery tool, OneSearch, is not a database for the purposes of citing your sources — it can show you content (e-books, journal articles, etc.) that are within some of our databases, and if you choose to use one of those sources, you will need to pay attention to which database the source is in.
+Note that our discovery tool, OneSearch, is not a database to cite your sources — it can show you content (e-books, journal articles, etc.) within some of our databases.
+If you choose to use one of those sources, you must pay attention to which database the source is in.

-2. If there is information on the screen that is confusing to you, open up the actual article.
+- Open the actual article if there is confusing information on the screen.
 If you look at the PDF of most articles, the journal name will be listed (along with the volume number) in most cases.

-4. Also remember to look carefully at the publication date.
+- Also remember to look carefully at the publication date.
 Sometimes the “online” date (for articles submitted online) and the publication date (when the article was actually published) are different.
-Sometimes they will include a “submission date” that tells you when the article was submitted; again, this is not the actual publication date.
+Sometimes they include a “submission date” that tells you when the article was submitted.
+Again, this is not the actual publication date.

-5. Another thing to look at carefully is the volume and issue numbers.
-These can be listed in a number of different ways.
+- Another thing to look at is the volume and issue numbers.
+These can be listed in several different ways.
 An article published in issue 2 of volume 14 can be listed as 14.2, 14(2), or written out as volume:14 issue:2.
-The volume is usually listed first.
+Usually, the volume is listed first.

-6. Finally, when you find articles online, be sure to view the actual article to verify the page numbers.
-Sometimes, only the first page is indicated in the article record, rather than the range of pages
+- Finally, when you find articles online, view the actual article to verify the page numbers.
+Sometimes, only the first page is shown in the article record, rather than the range of pages

-7. Still confused or want to make sure?
-Call, text, or chat with someone at the reference desk.
-A reference assistant can verify that you have the information correct.
+- Still confused or want to make sure?
+Call, text, or chat with someone in the library.
+A library assistant can verify that you have the correct information.

 RESOURCES FOR CITING SOURCES

-Citations are all about putting things in the right order, making sure all of the required punctuation is present, and making sure appropriate terms are capitalized and italicized.
-Even more important is that citations are complete (e.g., all of the authors are listed, the whole title listed) and correct (e.g., authors’ names are spelled correctly, volume, issue, and page numbers are listed correctly).
+Citations are all about putting things in the right order, ensuring all required punctuation is present, and that the appropriate terms are capitalized and italicized.
+Even more important is that citations are complete (e.g., all authors are listed, the whole title listed) and correct (e.g., authors’ names are spelled correctly, volume, issue, and page numbers are listed correctly).

 Think of how you address an envelope.
-You always begin with the name of the person you are sending the letter to, the street address below that, and the city, state, and zip code below that.
+You always begin with the name of the person to whom you are sending the letter to, the street address below that, followed by the city, state, and zip code.
 Citations are similar.
-APA citations require certain pieces of information about the source written in a certain order.
-MLA citations are similar, but may require slightly different pieces of information about the source and the items are written in a different order.
-Both use different punctuation and formatting conventions, but both styles of citation will enable you to locate the item; they just look a little different.
+APA citations require information about the source written in a certain order.
+MLA citations are similar but may require slightly different information about the source and the items written in a different order.
+Both use different punctuation and formatting conventions, but both citation styles will enable you to locate the item; they just look slightly different.

-• In the Sample Citations section of this chapter are examples of a few basic citations you may use in this or other classes.
-Each type of source is cited in APA 7th edition and MLA 9th edition, so you can see the differences in style.
+- The Sample Citations section of this chapter has a few examples of basic citations you may use in this or other classes.
+Each source type is cited in APA 7th edition and MLA 9th edition, so you can see the differences in style.
 Some of the rules to remember are recorded below the citations.

-The general rule of thumb is this: if you cannot find an example that is exactly like the source you are trying to cite, find the most similar example you can and get it as close as you can.
-This list presents only a few basic examples from books, articles, and websites.
-If you are citing a different type of source, the best place to look for information is the official style manual.
-We have copies of each available at the library reference desk (2nd floor) and at the reserve desk (1st floor):
+The general rule of thumb is this: if you cannot find an example exactly like the source you are trying to cite, find the most similar example you can and get it as close as possible.
+This list presents only basic examples from books, articles, and websites.
+If you are citing a different source type, the best place to look for information is the official style manual.
+We have copies of each available in the library:

 American Psychological Association.
 (2020).
 Publication manual of the American Psychological Association.
 (7th ed.). https://doi.org/10.1037/0000165-000